Carla Jean: Your mother's dead, Llewelyn.

 - Monk.
 The first part of the series finale, "Mr. Monk and The End", shows Monk opening the final Christmas gift Trudy gave him; it's revealed that it's an "If I don't come back" tape that could have helped him solve her murder within days of her death.

-- An earlier episode, "The Green Death" has the Doctor begin explaining what to do if he doesn't return.
-The Brigadier assumes that means to come in and help him, but the Doctor clarifies that no, he'll be dead by then; they are to go in and destroy the computer.
+- "The Green Death" has the Doctor begin explaining what to do if he doesn't return.
+The Brigadier assumes that means to come in and rescue him, but the Doctor clarifies that no, he'll be dead by then—they are to go in and destroy the BOSS before it takes over the world.

 - In 24 Day 8, a suicide bomber says "Tell my mother that I'm sorry." before he explodes.